Bernie Sanders on Political & Electoral Reform

 Why should we pay for public financing of elections?
 I don’t want my tax money to go to campaigns.

-Bernie co-sponsored a bill in November 2014 to make Election Day a federal holiday called Democracy Day.
+In 2014, Bernie sponsored a bill to make Election Day a federal holiday called Democracy Day.
 He wants to encourage voter turnout and increase the amount of people participating in the democratic process.
-Of this effort, he has stated:

 Gerrymandering & Voter Suppression